 After George receives some information from his friend Simons about a big merger involving an opera televising company, and is assured that another associate named Wilkinson will notify him of the exact right moment to sell the company’s stock, both George and Jerry decide to invest in the company’s (Sendrax) publicly traded stock.
 Are George and Jerry guilty of insider trading?
 Is Wilkinson?
 What about Simons?

 Insider trading is generally defined as trading a stock/security in “breach of a fiduciary duty or other relationship of trust and confidence, on the basis of material, nonpublic information about the security.”
 Meaning, company directors, or officers who know of confidential information about the company, are not allowed to trade stocks based on that knowledge because they have an obligation to put the interests of shareholders over their own.
 Additionally, all company employees are legally obligated to refrain from trading stocks based on confidential information about the company.
 This is known as the “level playing field” theory of insider trading – essentially that it would be unfair for those with special information, because they work for the company, to trade stocks with outsiders who don’t have that special advantage.
 “Constructive insiders,” bankers, lawyers, and others who receive confidential information from a company while providing services for that company are also barred from trading based on that information.
+Under this approach, “tipping” is also prohibited.
+This means that those in position of such confidential information cannot tip off a friend or family member about that information so that they can benefit in trading the stock.
 Lastly, the “misappropriation theory” of insider trading is a catch-all theory of liability.
 It states that anyone providing services to a company (not just “insiders”) who comes into possession of any confidential information not yet made known to the public is not allowed to trade stocks based on that information.
-Under this approach, “tipping” is also illegal.
-This means that those in position of such confidential information cannot tip off a friend or family member about that information so that they can benefit in trading the stock.
+Tippees who receive information under the misappropriation theory might also be prohibited from trading.

 If this all sounds confusing, that’s because it’s “all manipulated with junk bonds” and you just “can’t win.”
 The simplest way to think about insider trading though is that somebody who knows confidential information is not allowed to trade stocks based on that information because this would destroy public confidence in the integrity of the stock market.